The Third Party Litigation Funding Law Review: United Kingdom - England & Wales

 As mentioned above in Excalibur, Lord Justice Tomlinson ruled that payments to the claimants towards their security for costs liability were a relevant expense when considering the extent of a non-party costs order.
 He declined, however, to rule on whether the adverse costs consequences of any funder's insurance arrangements for security for costs should be measured by their value (e.g., the limit of indemnity under an ATE policy) or by their costs (the premium paid).
 The Court of Appeal judgment also established that (1) a funder will be required to contribute to the winning defendant's costs on the same basis as the claimant, be it standard or indemnity; and (2) a non-party costs order could extend to a party unnamed in the LFA, provided that party stood to benefit in the event of success.

-That the Arkin cap is by no means the rule was confirmed in Davey,17 where the High Court disapplied the cap and provided useful commentary.
+In Davey,18 the High Court disapplied the cap and provided useful commentary.
 When the claimant was ordered and unable to pay adverse costs on an indemnity basis of £7.5 million, the court made a non-party costs order against the funder.
-The funder sought to rely on the Arkin cap to reduce its liability to an invested £1.3 million.
+The funder sought to rely on the Arkin cap to reduce its liability to its investment (£1.3 million).
 In refusing to do so, Justice Snowden exercised his general discretion as to costs under Section 51 of the Senior Courts Act 1981, with several considerations for TPFs:

 - The funder's involvement was as a self-interested commercial investor.
 During the course of proceedings, it had halved its investment but maintained the same share of the proceeds.
 The Court looked at not only how much the funder had invested, but also how much it stood to gain.